mehulg25/mehulg25.github.io/_posts/2022-11-13-Internship-Hunt.md

 #### Challenges

-There were a lot of challenges I faced -

 1. Juggling between assignments, project work, courses, cooking, cleaning, grocery shopping, and the list goes on and on
 2. Making “the perfect” resume (Doesn’t Exist)
 3. Reaching out to people who might actually help